May 2013, amended May 2016

-The 'organigram' looks like this: I, The Editor, run and update the web site; Len Ingram held the documentary evidence which formed the basis for information pertaining to frame numbers and quantities of models produced or extant subsequently published at the web site.
+The 'organigram' looks like this: I, The Editor, run and update the web site; Len Ingram held the documentary evidence which formed the basis for information pertaining to frame numbers and quantities of models produced or extant and subsequently published at the web site.
 Len transferred most of the documentary evidence (by then digitized as Excel files) to this Editor shortly before his death in April 2016.
 The documentary evidence consists primarily of two sorts: photocopies of the original shop sales ledgers, and the Hetchins Register.
 The sales ledgers list original production (including dates and serial numbers, usually but not always the model, sometimes the original owner or sales agent, rarely some special information such as 'on loan' to a racing team or 'show bike').
 The Hetchins Register lists the frames we know to have survived.

 The rarity of any model might be determined by either of two factors: scarcity of the original production run (as evidenced by the sales ledgers), or a low survival rate (evidenced by the Register).
 High production runs tend to higher survival rates, but this is merely accidental, not a necessary connection--that is, we cannot infer it, we must empirically verify it.
 It goes without saying that there are more Hetchins in existence than we currently know about (i.e., than are listed in the Register).
 What the Register does not show is when a frame is lost, e.g., thrown away during house clearance, rusted away in a shed, melted down in a garage fire, etc.; disappearances are not reported to us.